 The question then becomes, what do we need to do to transform child health services to better address children’s well-being?

-Essentials for Transformation
+Essentials for Transformation to Enhance Child Well-being

 With funding from the Children’s Fund of Connecticut and the Connecticut Health Foundation, the Child Health and Development Institute convened a study group to explore transformation of pediatric primary care to increase its contribution to population health, promote health equity, and achieve better integration with community services.
 The study group’s work identified several essential components of transformed pediatric primary care, but I think three are most important.